United States Antarctic Program: McMurdo Station

-McMurdo Station (77°51' S, 166°40' E), the largest U.S. station in Antarctica, is situated on barren volcanic hills at the southern tip of Ross Island, about 3,827 km south of Christchurch, New Zealand and 1,350 km north of the South Pole.
+McMurdo Station (77°51' S, 166°40' E), the largest research station in Antarctica by population, is situated on barren volcanic hills at the southern tip of Ross Island, about 3,827 km south of Christchurch, New Zealand and 1,350 km north of the South Pole.
 The station sits on the eastern shore of McMurdo Sound, the southernmost body of seasonally open water in the world.
 Mount Erebus, a 3,794 m high active volcano, towers over Ross Island.
 On the west side of the Sound, the Royal Society Range and Mount Discovery, an extinct volcano, provide spectacular vistas.
 The mean annual temperature is -18 C. Temperatures may reach as high as 8 C in summer and -50 C in winter.
 The average wind speed is 12 kn, but winds have exceeded 100 kn.

 McMurdo Sound is a historic area.
 In 1841, James Clark Ross brought his ships HMS Erebus and HMS Terror into the Sound, farther south than anyone had ever gone, before sailing eastward along a great wall of ice.
 He and his crew were the first humans to see the island and the ice shelf that both now bear his name.
 In 1902, Robert F. Scott wintered HMS Discovery in Winter Quarters Bay, adjacent to the station.
 Both of Scott's (1901–1904 and 1910–1913) and Ernest Shackleton's (1907–1909 and 1914–1916) expeditions used the area as a base to deploy sledging parties for both scientific exploration and attempts to reach the South Pole.
 The huts these expeditions built still stand today at Hut Point, Cape Evans, and Cape Royds.